Class Times: Mondays 6:00pm - 9:00pm

 Email: scohen at cs dot utexas dot edu

-Office hours: After class or by appointment in RLP 1.106
+Office hours: After class or by appointment in GDC 1.304

-Email: william dot chia at utexas dot edu
+Email: maohua dot ethan dot wang at utexas dot edu

 This course is designed to give students a practical understanding of databases and data systems.
-The goal is to learn modern data management and data processing techniques through lots of problem solving and hands-on projects.
+The goal is to learn modern data management and data processing techniques through a mix of best practices, experimentation, and problem solving.

-The content of the course is organized into three broad areas: 1) SQL with an emphasis on the standard features of the language; 2) data models from relational to hierarchical; and 3) dataflow programming for processing data at-scale.
+The content of the course is organized into three broad areas: 1) SQL with an emphasis on the standard features of the language; 2) data models from relational to hierarchical; and 3) dataflow programming and workflow orchestration for processing data at-scale.

-We will first construct a simple analytics database from structured data.
-We will then expand the scope of the database with additional datasets from a variety of sources.
-We will explore the raw data through SQL and gradually enrich and transform the data to create a single view across datasets.
-This work will be implemented on Google Cloud Platform using BigQuery, Apache Beam/Dataflow, Apache Airflow/Composer, and Data Studio.
+We will first construct a analytics database from single dataset of structured data.
+We will then expand the scope of the database with additional datasets from multiple sources.
+We will gradually enrich, cleanse, and transform the data to create a unified view of the data across multiple datasets.
+This work will be implemented on Google Cloud Platform using BigQuery, Apache Beam/Dataflow, MongoDB, Apache Airflow/Composer, and Data Studio.